sgratzl/d3tutorial/README.md

   .enter().append('circle')
   .attr('r', 10);

-//what is the difference to the previous one? circles
+// what is the difference to the previous one? circles
   .attr('cx', (d,i) => d*10)
   .attr('cy', (d,i) => i*50);

-//exit is not defined?
+// exit is not defined?
 circles.exit().remove();
 ```